-This section should specify the dollar amount that the Submitter proposes to pay the Village in exchange for acquisition of the land or development rights under a long-term ground lease.
+This section should specify the dollar amount that the Submitter proposes to pay the Village in exchange for acquisition of the land.

 Section 12: Anticipated Project Financing

 This section should include information regarding anticipated project financing.
 Include the anticipated time schedule to assemble needed financial commitments, types of financing expected and letters of interest from banks or other sources.
 Financial partnerships (e.g., public/private; nonprofit/profit) must be identified.
 Should the Village decide to move forward with a proposal, a full development budget and 10 year operating pro forma may be required.